Questions about

 - Large party request — needs approval before confirming

-- Order ready for service (dine-in / takeaway)
+- Order ready for service (dine-in)

 - Post-visit feedback rated 1–2 stars (poor)